WSB (AM): Cox Enterprises

+FM and TV stations

-In 1948, WSB added a companion FM station, WSB-FM, originally broadcasting on 104.5 MHz.
+In 1948, WSB added an FM sister station, WSB-FM, originally broadcasting on 104.5 MHz.
 The Atlanta Constitution had also been experimenting with FM radio, putting WCON-FM on the air the year before.
 When the two newspapers merged under Cox ownership in 1952, WCON-FM and WSB-FM went silent.
 WSB-FM returned to the air in 1955 on WCON-FM's dial position, 98.5 FM.
 While it has the call letters of WSB-FM, the station traces its founding to when WCON-FM first signed on.

 During its early years, when few people had FM radio receivers, WSB-FM mostly simulcast the programming on WSB.
-That included dramas, comedies, news and sports from the NBC Red Network, as well as local shows.
-As network programming moved from radio to television in the 1950s, WSB-AM-FM moved toward a full service, middle of the road format of popular music, news, sports and information.
-By the late 1960s, WSB-FM was separately programmed with a beautiful music, or "easy listening," format.
+That included programs from the NBC Red Network, as well as local shows.
+As network programming moved from radio to television in the 1950s, WSB-AM-FM began airing a full service, middle of the road format of popular music, news, sports and information.
+By the late 1960s, WSB-FM was separately programmed with a beautiful music format.

 Also in 1948, WSB-TV first signed on the air on September 29.
 It originally broadcast on Channel 8.
 It is the second-oldest TV station south of Washington, D.C., after WTVR-TV in Richmond, Virginia.
 Just as WSB aired NBC Red Network radio programming, WSB-TV was originally a primary NBC-TV affiliate.
 WSB-TV also carried some ABC shows.
 While Channel 8 was assigned to The Atlanta Journal, Channel 2 was assigned to The Atlanta Constitution, although the Constitution never got its TV station on the air.
 After the two newspapers came under Cox ownership, WSB-TV moved to Channel 2.
 The station switched networks with WXIA-TV in 1980 to become an ABC affiliate.

 WSB formerly broadcast in AM stereo using the Motorola C-QUAM system during the 1980s, a period when music could still be heard on the station.
-The on-air talent in this era included morning hosts Russ Spooner and Dick Hemby, playing "middle of the road" music, and longtime Atlanta Braves baseball announcer Skip Caray presenting morning sportscasts.
-As WSB's format progressed to a full-time news/talk radio format by 1987, the AM stereo system was turned off, as it was superfluous since music had been discontinued.
+The on-air talent in this era included morning hosts Russ Spooner and Dick Hemby, as well as longtime Atlanta Braves baseball announcer Skip Caray presenting morning sportscasts.
+As WSB's format progressed to a full-time news-talk radio format by 1987, the AM stereo system was turned off, as it was superfluous since music had been discontinued.

 Also in the 1980s, WSB discontinued its NBC affiliation.
 Its own news staff delivered all the newscasts, with sound and actualities supplied by AP Radio.
-In 2018, WSB affiliated with ABC News Radio for its world and national news coverage (co-owned WSB-TV has been an ABC television affiliate since 1980); in 2020, the station switched to CBS News Radio.
+In 2018, WSB affiliated with ABC News Radio for its world and national news coverage.
+Co-owned WSB-TV has been an ABC television affiliate since 1980.
+In 2020, the station switched to CBS News Radio.